Macerator

 Rust paint – In addition to using stainless screws, we cleaned off the rust from the mounting bracket and sprayed it with Rust Reformer spray paint and any other rust we found under the van.

 Aluminum Cover – The macerator viewing cover is a fragile clear plastic cover that seems to hook onto speedbumps and other hazards.
-See Modifications page for Aluminum Cover
+To reduce the chances of breaking a cover, we designed an aluminum one that also offers some protection to the macerator.

 TIP243: Umm Donut – Sand, pebbles, and other debris can collect inside the dump hose storage tube and wear holes in the slinky hose turning it into a sprinkler hose.
 Adding a rubber donut reduces to opening diameter at the hose head.
 One drawback is the hose clamp doesn’t fit so would need to be replaced with strong tape or other method.